forseti-security/terraform-google-forseti/README.md

 ```

 This will create a service account called `cloud-foundation-forseti-<suffix>`,
-assign it the proper roles, and download the service account credentials to
+assign it the proper roles, and download the service account credentials.
+Set and export the `GOOGLE_APPLICATION_CREDENTIALS` variable to the newly
-`${PWD}/credentials.json`.
+created credential.json as shown below.
+`export GOOGLE_APPLICATIONS_CREDENTIALS="path_of_credentials.json"`.

 If you are using the real time policy enforcer, you will need to generate a
 service account with a few extra roles.
 This can be enabled with the `-e`